wgebis/terraform-provider-mailgun/docs/resources/domain_credential.md

 Provides a Mailgun domain credential resource.
 This can be used to create and manage credential in domain of Mailgun.

+~> **Note:** Please note that starting of v0.6.1 due to using new Mailgun Client API (v4), there is no possibility to retrieve previously created secrets via API.
+In order get it worked, it's recommended to mark `password` as ignored under `lifecycle` block.
+See below.

 ## Example Usage

 ```hcl